The Ultimate Guide To Chakra Balancing

-This pattern will assist a delicate Ujjayi breath, which will infuse your system with natural heat from the inside out.
+This pattern will assist a delicate Ujjayi breath, infusing your system with natural heat from the inside out.

 When It's Blocked

-A blocked solar plexus chakra, according to Kavanagh, causes us to struggle with self-doubt and to be our highest, most authentic selves.
+According to Kavanagh, a blocked solar plexus chakra causes us to struggle with self-doubt and be our highest, most authentic selves.
 On the other hand, the situation isn't much better: “A rampaging ego—being power-hungry and egotistical, leading in manic behaviour and hyperactive energy, are signs of an overactive solar plexus,” she explains.

 4. Heart Chakra (Anahata)

-If you're feeling isolated, lonely, or heartbroken, try this meditation.
-Bringing energy to your heart chakra allows you to connect to unconditional, objectless love, resilience, compassion, and generosity of spirit.
+Try this meditation if you're feeling isolated, lonely, or heartbroken.
+Bringing energy to your heart chakra allows you to connect to unconditional, objectless love, resilience, compassion, and generosity.